Top Five Tools to Prevent Credit Card Fraud at Your Business

 Unsure of which payment fraud prevention measures are right for your business?
 You're not alone.
 There's plenty to take into account when it comes to protecting and securing payments for small businesses and their customers.
 The goal is to implement smarter, faster, easier approaches to payment security.
 Start by prioritizing security for your credit card payments with these top 5 recommendations that help protect your business and your customers’ data.

 1. Fraud Tools — Stopping Card Crime Before it Starts

 Card fraud and identity theft happens in-store and online.
 In-store, it's typically focused on the presentation of counterfeit or stolen cards.
 EMV chip card acceptance, which you've likely heard about by now, can go a long way in stopping fraud at the point-of-sale in-store.
 Fraud detection and prevention also happens during the authorization process when, for example, cards reported lost or stolen can be identified by issuing banks and declined during the approval process.
-This becomes even more valuable for online payment services where payment securities scour transactions where a cardholder is not physically present.
+This becomes even more valuable for online payment systems where payment securities scour transactions where a cardholder is not physically present.
 It's easier to present counterfeit or stolen card data online, but there are payment securities available for online payments too.
 Whether you're selling in-store or online, make sure you understand what fraud detection and prevention services will be part of the payment processing securities available to you.

 2. EMV Terminals and Chip Card Acceptance